aldosilva6/headfirstpatterns/README.md

 Proxy - Wraps an object to control access to it.

 Command - Encapsulates a request as an object.

+Builder - To encapsulate the construction of a product and allow it to be constructed in steps.

+Chain of Responsability - When you want to give more than one object a chance to handle a request.

+Mediator - To centralize complex communications and control between related objects.

+Prototype - When creating an instance of a given class is either expensive or complicated.

 **Creational**
 Factory Method - Abstract Factory - Singleton